 Bella lives up to her name.
 She is a beautiful, loyal, fun loving, charcoal grey and silver Cairn with penetrating eyes that communicate and shine with intelligence and alertness.
 She had a skin problem in the past, but it has been under control with periodic medicated baths and benadryl during the allergy seasons.
-Bella is on a diet because she weighs about 24 pounds and should shed several of them.
-She was surrendered due to her owner’s health issues and the fact that she will be moving to a home where pets are not allowed.
+Bella was surrendered due to her owner’s health issues and the fact that she was moving to a home where pets were not allowed.

 I Can Act Like a Puppy, but I’m House Trained, I Don’t Chew on the Furniture, and I’ll Actually Listen to My Owner!

 Despite her weight, Bella is very energetic and playful.
 She loves playing “fetch” and chewing on nylabones and squeaky toys (which she is very hard on).
 Like a puppy, she is very inquisitive, both indoors and out.
 When you talk to her, she looks straight into your eyes and cocks her head to the side, like a puppy, trying to understand.
 If you are not pleased with her behavior and tell her “no”, she will usually stop what she is doing and look chastened.
 She is affectionate and likes being with her foster parents; she will follow